hedyhli/meta-ring/index.md

   <li>

     This webring focuses on **personal websites**.
-This means product and project home pages will not be accepted.
+This means organization and project home pages will not be accepted.

     <details><summary>Why?</summary>